 “Now, Sebastian, if you can’t do the work someone else can.
 I understand it’s good to have a job, Sebastian, but you have to be able to do it.”

-The banana farm supervisor has a surprisingly calm and matter of fact voice.
-He wants me to cut down sprouts around adolescent trees, leaving one sprout behind so that it can grow when the cycle has reached its ends; bananas picked and fruit bearer chopped down.
+The banana farm supervisor had a surprisingly calm and matter of fact voice.
+He wanted me to cut down sprouts around adolescent trees, leaving one sprout behind so that it can grow when the cycle has reached its ends; bananas picked and fruit bearer chopped down.

-I have to do this very quickly because chasing me is another backpacker with a diesel injector and an altogether easier job.
-He is to inject diesel into the remains of the sprouts that I have cut down.
+I had to do this very quickly because chasing me was another backpacker with a diesel injector and an altogether easier job.
+He was to inject diesel into the remains of the sprouts that I cut down.
 It all struck me as very environmentally sound.

 It was also an interesting parable, I thought.
 When the trees were no longer profitable, which for some reason occurred as soon as it had born fruit once, the whole thing was simply cut down and discarded.
 When a worker wasn’t profitable, well, goodbye to you, son.

-Every time this happens the weight makes me lose my balance and I’m forced to quickly regain it while the hard banana skin lodges into my sore shoulder, and I’ve already forgotten about how grateful I am that the knife once again had missed my head – we are talking centimetres from death.
-Yes, dramatic!
+Every time this happened the weight made me lose my balance and I was forced to quickly regain it while the hard banana skin lodged into my sore shoulder, and I’ve already forgotten about how grateful I am that the knife once again had missed my head – we are talking centimeters from death.

-I run as fast as I can with a seventy kilo banana bunch on my shoulder, to the trailer where I carefully place it while my partner in banana crime cuts down the tree and drags it to the middle of the path.
-His is task is very hard work.
+I ran as fast as I can with a seventy-kilo banana bunch on my shoulder, to the trailer where I carefully placed it while my partner in banana crime cut down the tree and dragged it to the middle of the path.
+His is task was very hard work.

 Even harder than mine.
-The Italian backpacker doing it is moulded in muscles.
-When the bunch is secured on the trailer, again I run as fast as I can under the scorching north Queensland sun.
+The Italian backpacker doing it was molded in muscles.
+When the bunch was secured on the trailer, again I ran as fast as I could under the scorching north Queensland sun.

-My body is aching.
-The sun turns the field into a furnace.
-I’m sweating profusely.
-My water bottle is on the trailer that just left to drop off its payload.
+My body was aching.
+The sun turned the field into a furnace.
+I was sweating profusely.
+My water bottle was still on the trailer that just left to drop off its payload.

-I ask if anyone else have any but I’m met by despondently shaking heads.
-No one has water.
-The furnace turns into hell and the supervisor appears, as he does from time to time, and yells at us to “go faster, must go faster”.
+I asked if anyone else has any but I was met by despondently shaking heads.
+No one had water.
+The furnace turns into hell and the supervisor appears, as he does from time to time, and yelled at us to “go faster, must go faster”.